 And what a slippery slope it is.
 I know, you’ve got your hands full.
 With a business to run and a blog to maintain, who has time for the details?
-But there a few core essentials that every blogger should master, even if business blogging is simply a means for you to drive your online marketing efforts.
+But there are a few core essentials that every blogger should master, even if business blogging is simply a means for you to drive your online marketing efforts.

 - Always stay up-to-date with the latest version of WordPress.
 Otherwise, stuff might break, and your blog or website will not be secure (in other words, a hacker could get in).
 Keep your themes and plugins updated too, and delete any that you don’t use.

-3. Track Traffic
+Track Traffic and Subscribers

 If you don’t know how many people are visiting your blog, then how can you know whether it’s bringing in more business?
 Knowing how many visitors you’re getting on a daily, weekly, and monthly basis is how you will determine whether your business blogging efforts are paying off.
 You can also delve deeper and examine how your visitors are engaging with your content, although this might require advanced (premium/paid) tools.